The browser you are using is too old for our website. Please visit www.aptaclub.co.uk from Chrome and you will be able to browse normally.

 Certain groups of women are more at risk of developing gestational diabetes than others.
 These include women with a Body Mass Index (BMI) of 30 or higher and women from South Asia, the Middle East or Afro-Caribbean heritage.5

 Braxton-Hicks contractions, also known as ‘false labour pains’ happen when the womb contracts and relaxes.
 It’s your body’s way of ‘rehearsing’ for birth and not something to worry about.
-They become more apparent in the second and third trimesters.6
+Some women don’t even notice them6.

 Those hormones are the likely culprits.
 Paracetamol is usually safe to take during pregnancy, but always at the lowest effective dose, and for the shortest possible time.7